gmc17/ShortDeckNoLuckPoker/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Project Description
 This project implements the AS-MCCFR algorithm to compute Game Theory Optimal (GTO) strategies for heads-up Short Deck Poker.
-It aims to provide a robust poker AI and a tool for strategy analysis in this increasingly popular poker variant.
+It aims to provide a free, open-source tool for strategy analysis in this increasingly popular poker variant.

 ## Introduction
 Short Deck Poker, also known as Six Plus Hold'em, is a variant of Texas Hold'em played with a 36-card deck.
 This project utilizes the AS-MCCFR algorithm, an advanced variation of Counterfactual Regret Minimization, to compute near-optimal strategies for this game.
 Our implementation currently offers both a playable AI opponent and a tool for generating ranges.